adhuham/laravel-guidelines/README.md

 Don't
 ```
 post_id
-id_user
+postID
 ```

-Foreign key columns SHOULD be in singular form.
+Foreign key columns SHOULD use singular model name with '_id' suffix.

 Do
 ```